investigace/project-empire/README.md

 ### Database

 If you open the database, you can see that on the first sheet there is an introduction to that specific database.
-In our sample database we have 6 legal entities, 2 people and 2 subsidies.
+In our demo database we have 6 legal entities, 2 people and 2 subsidies.
 All the data is then organized in separate sheets.

 If you are interested in the legal entities like companies, trusts, etc., you can browse them in the sheet "1.
 Legal entities".
 People are in sheet "2.
 People" and subsidies in "3.
 Subsidies".
 The rest of sheets are additional information for each of these base data types.